r2gcapstone/car_rental_mobile/README.md

 11. `Node_modules` - The folder where all the installed dependencies are stored (auto-generated when you run npm install).

-12. `tests` - folder that contains components for unit testing using JEST framework.
+12. `tests` - Folder that contains components for unit testing using JEST framework.

+13. `services` - This folder contains all the firebase configs and services.